Hindustan FC: Women's team

 The women's team competes in the Delhi Women's Football League, organised by Football Delhi.
 Its U17 women's team has been participating in the Khelo India Women's League since 2019.

 Youth & academy

 Hindustan FC ran U-13, U-15 and U-17 level teams and academies, which were based at the Thygaraja Stadium.
 In 2013, the club launched its U19 team to participate in the Elite League (India).
 The U19 team was from Delhi zone and first participated in the 2014–15 I-League U19 season (group D – rest of India), and reached the final round.

 The club also established an academy, named Hindustan Football Academy.
-They also organize an youth football tournament yearly in Delhi, known as Hind Kishore School Tournament.
+They also organize a youth football tournament yearly in Delhi, known as Hind Kishore School Tournament.